 The Australian Defence Force (ADF) Alcohol, Tobacco and Other Drug Program (AToDP) was launched in May 2002 with the ADF Mental Health Strategy.
 The ADF Alcohol Management Strategy (ADFAMS) was first released in 2014, and has been extended to 2020.

-Placement in the Joint Health Command demonstrates recognition by the ADF that Alcohol and Other Drugs (AOD) use is a health issue, requiring a health response.
-That said there are also administrative and or punitive aspects that may arise from AOD use (i.e. reduction in rank, discharge or civilian legal charges) however these processes do not fall under the Health umbrella but rather under Personnel Policy Management.
+Placement of the AToDP within Joint Health Command demonstrates recognition by the ADF that Alcohol and Other Drugs (AOD) use is a health issue, requiring a health response.
+That said there are also administrative and or punitive aspects that may arise from AOD use (i.e. reduction in rank, termination and/or civilian legal charges).
+These processes do not fall under the Health umbrella but rather under Personnel Policy Management.

-This session is designed for all ADF members and provides a brief overview of Alcohol, Tobacco and Other Drug (ATOD) related issues and policy.
+The Alcohol, Tobacco and Other Drug (ATOD) Mandatory Annual Awareness Training is designed for all ADF members and provides an overview of Alcohol, Tobacco and Other Drug (ATOD) related issues and policy.

-This workshop is available to all members.
-It is an interactive workshop aimed at increasing members knowledge on the effects of alcohol and includes practical strategies for preventing associated risks.
+KYMS – Low Risk Drinking is an interactive workshop aimed at increasing members’ knowledge on the effects of alcohol.
+It includes practical strategies for harm minimisation.

 The On Target - Harm Minimisation Program (OT-HMP), previously known as the Outpatient Alcohol Treatment Program (OATP), was revised in 2017, and renamed to be reflective of its revised content.
 The OT-HMP provides psychosocial education and outpatient treatment to ADF members who present with sub-clinical or clinical levels of alcohol misuse; and psychoeducation to members about other substances.
 It focuses on cognitive, behavioural and affective change, which may assist participants in addressing their substance misuse, increasing resilience to stress and improving overall functioning.